Working with Security Groups

 • IPv6: 2001:700:200:13::204/128

 IP ranges in NREC may change as more blocks are added.
-You can list the NREC subnets (CIDR addresses) with this command, which is region specific.
-Example for the OSL region:
+You can list the NREC subnets (CIDR addresses) with these commands, that shows the subnets in the IPv6 and dualStack networks.
+This is region specific, example is for the OSL region:

-$ openstack subnet list -c Name -c Subnet
+$ openstack subnet list --network IPv6 -c Name -c Subnet

 +---------------+----------------------+